 - Pour macaroni and cheese into a 9×13” casserole dish.

 - Add fried onions to the food processor and pulse 5 to 6 times.
 Add to a bowl and pour in the melted butter.
+Add in truffle salt and red pepper flakes.
 Stir with a fork until combined.

 - Evenly spread crumb mixture over the top of the macaroni.